andrewbaisden/blog-posts/notes/My initial thoughts on using Flutter and Dart for App development.md

-# My initial thoughts on using Flutter and Dart for App development

 This is still a technical stack that I am learning so this is not meant to be a deep dive on all of the complexities of the language.
 It is just my thoughts and experience from working with it so far.

 ## Dart vs JavaScript